ssarfraz/FINCH-Clustering/README.md

 ```

 **The code and FINCH algorithm is not meant for commercial use.
-Please contact the author below for licensing information.**
+Please contact the author for licensing information.**

-M. Saquib Sarfraz (saquib.sarfraz@kit.edu)